iljaSL/roboFriends/README.md

-In this simple application, I'm getting my first experience with React and Redux.
+Getting my feet wet with React and Redux, with this simple application.

 How to install: